erikwarmegard/AnaScript/README.md

 Manual:
   1. Download the repository.
-  2. In the directory where you located the file, start the server with nodejs command : `node server.js` from the commandprompt.
+  2. In the directory where you downloaded the files, start the server with nodejs command : `node server.js` from the commandprompt.
   3. Start up the web application in your browswer on `localhost:1000`

 -- erikwarmegard